Network troubleshooting

 If you receive DAG sync issues, verify:

-1. a hostlist is set in the config file of the respective app.
+1. A hostlist is set in the config file of the respective app.

 2. There are hosts in the hostlists (you should get hostlists from the default seed on the first run).
 You can find the hostlist files within the respective apps' repo.
-For example darkirc's default hostlist location is ~/.local/darkfi/darkirc/hostlist.tsv
+For example darkirc's default hostlist location is ~/.local/darkfi/darkirc/hostlist.tsv.

 Error reporting